KnowMeet/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Refactoring Into Bash Script

 During the installation of the Terraform CLI, we noticed that there are many Bash script commands to execute.
 Therefore, let's create a Bash script to install the Terraform CLI and reduce the time spent on manual execution of each command one by one.
-This will not only keep our [.gitpod.yml](.gitpod.yml) minimal but also allow better portability for other projects.
+This will not only keep our **.gitpod.yml** minimal but also allow better portability for other projects.
 #### Shebang

 A shebang `#!` in a Bash script is used to specify the interpreter that should execute the script.
 In other words, it ensures that the script runs with the correct interpreter.
 Therefore, make sure to include `#!` at the top of your Bash script.
 To learn about it more, visit [Baeldung](https://www.baeldung.com/linux/shebang)

-The bash script is located here: [./bin/install_terraform_cli](./bin/install_terraform_cli)

 ### Linux Permission